 Also, those who have done the work to become a pharmacist earn a good salary.
 The mean annual wage for pharmacists was $98,960 as of May 2007, according to the Bureau of Labor Statistics.
 The lowest-paid 10% of pharmacists made less than $73,010 (still an excellent salary), and the highest-paid 10% of pharmacists made over $126,410.

 You won’t be in the highest-paid 10% when you have set off, but with experience, you could get there.
 The high career prospects and the salary margin is motivating enough to get through the cut-throat competition.
-The fact that there are excellent job prospects will spur some people on to become pharmacists.
+In fact, that there are excellent job prospects will spur some people on to become pharmacists.
+Also, if you want to explore more fields, you can also know how to become a cop or a notary in Florida.
+Make your passion, your career with our guides.